 If the movie is graded on a monitor with too much light, the movie will lack contrast when projected with less light in the cinema.

 To avoid a video look, it is better to use conventional 35 mm film grading techniques.

-Many Hollywood movies use an Orange and Blue color scheme to get a picture with more perceived contrast.
+Many Hollywood movies use an Orange and Blue color scheme and other tricks to get a picture with more perceived contrast.